Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics

 \subsection{$L=2$ long operators}

-Let us outline the strategy in the simplest case of $L=2$ operators\footnote{This is the 1d analogue of the well known $\mathcal{N}=4$ four dimensional case, see e.g.~\cite{Henn:2005mw}. }.
-As explained in Section \ref{sec:specStrong}, in this case the only long operators are of type $\mathcal{L}^{\h}_{0,[0,0]}$ with $h\geq 2$ even and are non-degenerate.
-First let us recall the constraints on the relevant component of $L+1=3$-point functions, starting from the one with $\mathcal{O}(t)$:
+Let us outline the strategy in the simplest case of $L=2$ operators\footnote{This is the 1d analogue of the well-known case of 4d $\mathcal{N}=4$ superconformal symmetry, see {\it e.g.} \cite{Henn:2005mw}.}.
+As explained in Section \ref{sec:specStrong}, in this case the only long operators are of type $\mathcal{L}^{\h}_{0,[0,0]}$ with $\h \geq 2$ and are non-degenerate.
+First, let us recall the constraints on the relevant component of $L+1=3$-point functions, starting from the one with $\mathcal{O}(t)$:

 where

 and we defined $\theta\Psi=\theta^{\alpha a}\Psi_{\alpha a}$ and $\theta^2 f=\epsilon_{ab}\theta^{\alpha a}\theta^{\beta b}f_{\alpha\beta}$.
 Note that we reported only the non-vanishing components of $\langle \Phi \Phi \mathcal{O}\rangle$.
 These expressions can be extracted from the three-point function \eqref{DDLresult} and follow from supersymmetry.
 Alternatively, they can be uniquely fixed by recalling that the proportionality between three-point functions of descendants and primaries are polynomials in $\h$ with the appropriate zeroes.
 The overall $\h$ independent part is in turn fixed by comparing to the case $\h=0$ given in \eqref{twopointD1components}.